Pickleball Gear

 Pass if:

-• You like to play with a lot of spin:
+• You want a lot of power:

 Paddle Weight